Snake, Playable Right Here in This Post

 React wants to re-render when state changes.
 A game wants to update sixty times a second.
 If you put the snake's position in useState, you get sixty re-renders a second and a component that spends more time reconciling than playing.
 It works, technically, the way a car with square wheels technically rolls.

 The loop itself is requestAnimationFrame with a fixed-timestep accumulator.
 The browser calls the frame callback whenever it feels like it, often 60 times a second, sometimes 120 on a fast display, sometimes 11 when the tab is struggling.
 You do not want your snake moving faster on a gaming monitor.
-So the callback just accumulates elapsed time and steps the simulation in fixed slices.
+So the callback accumulates elapsed time and steps the simulation in fixed slices.
 Godot gives you _physics_process for free and this is the same idea, built by hand in about eight lines.
+I did not ask for any of this.
+It is just how the component came back.

 The oldest bug in Snake